saracena26/AI-Triage/ai_er_triage.md

 - 🧠 llama_env/: Keeps Python dependencies isolated
 - ⚙️ llama.cpp/: Runs LLaMA GGUF models locally
 - 💬 scripts/: Python scripts to interact with the model

+**Note**
+- test_script.py is always required (terminal or web).
+- main.py and index.html are only needed if you want a browser interface.

 **Why `llama_env` is needed:**
 - Keeps dependencies separate; nothing messes with your system Python.